-(If you want to use a 12 hour clock, Press CLOCK once more.
+(If you want to use different option, Press Clock once more.
 If you want to change different option after setting clock, you have to unplug and plug it back in.)

-Press 10 MIN fifteen times.

-Press 1 MIN three times.

-Press 10 SEC five times.
+Press 10 min. fifteen times.
+Press 1 min. three times.
+Press 10 sec. five times.

-Press CLOCK or START to set the time.
+Press Clock/START to set the time.
 The clock starts counting.